The math hedge funds use, opened up — public methodology, live calibration, retail-priced.

 Engine v2 deployed

-Engine v1 → v2 in 14 weeks.
-An expanded academic factor stack (added Amihud 2002 microstructure, 8-K earnings press NLP, cross-asset macro).
-BOCPD + conformal + Kalman + copula + Shapley + confluence + pharma layers all live, with extensive mathematical invariants running on every request.
+Engine v1 → v2 — an expanded academic factor stack (added Amihud 2002 microstructure, 8-K earnings press NLP, cross-asset macro).
+BOCPD + conformal + copula + Shapley + confluence + pharma layers live; Kalman dynamic exposures + Fama-French regression implemented and in calibration (see /status), with extensive mathematical invariants running on every request.

 Public content layer